xbmc/repo-plugins/plugin.video.synopsi/README.markdown

 ## What is [Synopsi.tv](http://www.synopsi.tv)?##
-A safe place where you can store your watching history and get the best personalized recommendations for TV Shows and Movies based on your unique and evolving watching stylYou can share what you like, get to know people with similar taste and find out what to watch next with your friends and family.
+A safe place where you can store your watching history and get the best personalized recommendations for TV Shows and Movies based on your unique and evolving watching style.
+You can share what you like, get to know people with similar taste and find out what to watch next with your friends and family.

 **Some interesting features of Synopsi.tv**

    * Highly personalized recommendations both for Movies and TV Shows
-   * Very comprehensive mobile version of the site
+   * Very comprehensive mobile version of the website
    * Mobile apps in works (iOS should be released in few weeks)
    * Watch later list, which helps you to always remember a movie you wanted to watch
-   * Possibility to create unlimited amount of your own lists or follow lists of other u sers
+   * Possibility to create unlimited amount of your own lists or follow list s of other users
    * Easily track your progress among TV shows and be notified of new episodes
    * Compare your taste with other users, including your friends and see your compatibility rating
    * Get recommendations what to watch with your friends, family or complete strangers